 Do Family Members Develop the Same Type of Anxiety?

 There appears to be evidence that first-degree relatives are more likely to develop specific types of anxiety disorders.
-If you experience a panic disorder, generalized anxiety disorder, phobias, or obsessive-compulsive disorder, your first-degree relatives are four to six times more likely to develop the same disorder.1
+Panic disorder, generalized anxiety disorder, phobias, obsessive-compulsive disorder, and social anxiety have a genetic componant.
+If your first-degree relative has one of these disorders, you are four to six times more likely to develop the same disorder.1

 Additional links have been identified between parents and children related to specific types of anxiety disorders:14